Investor Experiences and Financial Market Dynamics: Market Participation

 The results derived so far illustrate a key feature of experience-based learning: The demographic structure of an economy, and in particular the cross-sectional composition of investors, affect equilibrium prices, demand, and trade volume in a predictable direction.
-Since experiences vary across cohorts, and since older cohorts have a longer history of experiences than younger cohorts, a given macroeconomic crises will have different long-term consequences when the population structure is different, and we can predict the direction of such differences and calibrate their magnitude.

-In this section, we illustrate the link between demographics and asset markets in a world with experience-based learning by considering an unexpected demographics shock rather than a shock to macro outcomes.\footnote{We have also analyzed the implications of having a growing population, as opposed to a one-time demographic shock.
-In Online Appendix \ref{oa:demographics}, we show that population growth generates a positive trend in prices since the growing mass of agents have increasing demand, and hence prices adjust to equalize supply.
-Experience-based learning affects the path of the increasing prices.
-We show that the relative reliance of prices on the most recent dividend is increasing in the population growth rate.} For example, a war may diminish certain cohorts of a population, while a baby boom increases them.
+In this section, we explore the link between market demographics and financial market outcomes by considering an \emph{unexpected} increase in the fraction of young market participants, e.\,g., due to a baby boom or a generation-specific event drawing a certain generation into the stock market.\footnote{We have also analyzed the implications of a growing market population, as opposed to a one-time market demographic shock.
+In Online Appendix \ref{oa:demographics}, we show that population growth generates a positive trend in prices, which is independent of experience effects: The growing mass of agents increases the demand for the risky asset, and hence prices adjust to clear markets, since risky-asset supply is assumed to be constant.
+While the positive trend is independent of experience effects, experience-based learning does affect the path of the prices fluctuating around this trend.
+In particular, we find that the relative reliance of prices on the most recent dividend is increasing in the population growth rate.} The goal of this exercise is to understand how a larger fraction of young market participants affects market dynamics.

-We use again the simple setting of our toy economy (i.e., with $q=2$), and denote the mass of young agents at any time $t$ by $y_t$, and the total mass of agents at time $t$ by $m_t = y_t + y_{t-1}$.
-We assume that $y_t=y$ and thus $m_t=2 y =m $ for all $t<\tau$ and $t>\tau+1$.
-We then consider the effect of one-time unexpected demographic shock to the mass of agents entering the economy at time $t=\tau$.
-We analyze two types of such shocks: a positive shock, $y_{\tau}>y$, and a negative shock, with $y_{\tau}<y$.
+For ease of illustration, we focus again on our $q=2$ economy.
+We denote the mass of young agents at any time $t$ by $y_t$, and the total mass of agents at $t$ by $m_t = y_t + y_{t-1}$.
+We consider a one-time unexpected (exogenous) shock to the mass of young agents in the market at time $\tau$. \footnote{In reality, the participation of young agents in the market could also be determined endogenously (e.\,g., by entry costs).
+While the forces described in this section would still be present in such scenario, other forces may be at play as well.
+The study of these interactions is out of the scope of this paper.} For all $t<\tau$ and $t>\tau+1$, instead, $y_t=y$ and thus $m_t=2 y =m $.